nafizjiwa/REACT-Rendering/README.md

 `<br>` <br>
 // Also fine in HTML WITH a slash but REQUIRED in JSX: <br>
 `<br />` <br>

 ### Javascript within JSX expressions
 ----
-Code in between the tags of a JSX element `<h2>code here</h1>` will be read as JSX, not as regular JavaScript!
-JSX doesn’t add numbers—it reads them as text, just like HTML. <br>
+Code in between the tags of a JSX element/tags `<h2>code here</h1>` will be read as JSX, not as regular JavaScript!
+READ AS TEXT just like HTML. <br>

-You need a way to write code that says, “Even though I am located in between JSX tags, treat me like ordinary JavaScript and not like JSX.” <br>

-You can do this by wrapping your code in curly braces. <br>
+To treat code between JSX tags as JavaScript.
+WRAP THE CODE IN `{ }` BRACES<br>

         root.render(<h1>2 + 3</h1>)     ---------> PRINTS 2 + 3
         root.render(<h1>{2 + 3}</h1>)     ---------> PRINTS 5

-##### The curly braces are not JSX or JavaScript.
-##### They are markers that signal the beginning and end of a JavaScript injection into JSX.
+##### The curly braces are markers that signal the beginning and end of a JAVASCRIPT INJECTION into JSX.

 ### Variables in JSX expessions
 ----
-Variables can be accessed while inside of a JSX expression, even if those variables were declared outside the expression.<br>
+Use variables in JSX expressions with curly braces `{ }`, even if those variables were declared outside the expression.<br>

         const variableName = "Print me to the screen";
         root.render(<h1>{variableName}</h1>); --->  PRINTS 'Prints me to the screen";

-    // Use a variable to set the `height` and `width` attributes:

-    const sideLength = "200px";

 ##### It’s common to use variables to set attributes

-    const sideLength = "200px";
+      // Use a variable to set the `height` and `width` attributes: const sideLength = "200px";
     const panda = (
       <img